 Here’s What We’ll Cover

-As with all fundraising events, setting the fundraising goal is the most crucial place to begin.
+As with all fundraising events, setting a fundraising goal for your hit-a-thon is crucial.
 Decide how much you want to raise.
-Then review the costs required to host a hit-a-thon fundraiser.
-One of the best things about hosting a hit-a-thon fundraising event is that the costs are minimal.
-Still, costs will be incurred and may include the following:
+Then, review the costs associated with hosting a hit-a-thon fundraiser.
+One of the best things about hosting a hit-a-thon fundraiser is that the costs are minimal.
+Still, expenses will likely be incurred and may include the following:

 - T-shirts and participation awards